vitorstabile/data-structures-and-algorithms-in-java-basics/README.md

 <br>

 The list is an abstract data type.
 A list isn't a concrete data structure, it's an abstract data type nnd when it comes to abstract data types, normally there's an interface involved and list is no exception.
 Some the lists that we're gonna look all implement the ```java.util.list interface```.
 Classes that implement the list interface represent an ordered collection also known as a sequence.
 Some of them is Array List, Linked List, Vector.

+**Abstract Data Type**

+- Doesn´t dictate how the data is organized
+- Dictates the operations you can perform
+- Concrete data structure is usually a concrete class
+- Abstract data type is usually an interface

 If you want to implement the list interface, you want to create a custom implementation rather than starting with list itself and implementing that, it's a good idea to instead extend abstract list and abstract sequential list because there are scoledo implementations of the list interface and so they kind of give you a head start and all you have to do is override the methods that you specifically want to implement if you want custom behaviour.
 So if you are going to implement a custom list, its a good idea to extend one of these two classes.